 5.1 The mechanical properties of the steel FRC shall be established through testing in a laboratory complying with the requirements of ISO/IEC 17025 or another laboratory approved by the building official having jurisdiction.

 5.2 The test standard stipulated by the evaluation report shall be consistent and commensurate with the design criteria presented in the report.
 No alternative test standard shall be used for the design method presented in the evaluation report unless it can be demonstrated that such a test standard yields the mechanical properties compatible with and calibrated to the proposed design method.
-The pertinent material mechanical properties and the associated parameters such as stress conversion relationships and interpolation ranges, shall be consistent with the selected referenced standard.
+The pertinent material mechanical properties and the associated parameters, such as stress conversion relationships and interpolation ranges, shall be consistent with the selected referenced standard.
 The evaluation criteria for such an analysis shall be established to the satisfaction of the evaluation service agency.

 5.3 It shall be permitted to develop design methods using the properties from the following test standards: ASTM C1609, EN 14651, and DAfStb Guideline Annex 0.
 The design methods contained in the evaluation reports shall utilize the same designations for the nominal material properties as in the applicable test standards.